ppy/osu-wiki/news/2018/2018-05-06-project-loved-week-of-may-6th.md

 [USAO - Night sky](https://osu.ppy.sh/beatmapsets/376397) by ::Mel::{ user=1696312 } et al.\
 *written by ::Gezoda::{ user=481582 }*

 Stop everything and look at the night sky outside!
 Isn't it very starry?
 Because this is what this map is.
-This set of four difficulties made by ::DarkVortex::{ user=1940325 }, [Nishizumi](https://osu.ppy.sh/users/2496768) and ::jomnhnk::{ user=298328 } is something you should not miss for any reason, because every diff is two minutes of pure fun set to a fantastic song by USAO!
+This set of four difficulties made by ::DarkVortex::{ user=1940325 }, ::Nishizumi::{ user=2496768 } and ::jomnhnk::{ user=298328 } is something you should not miss for any reason, because every diff is two minutes of pure fun set to a fantastic song by USAO!
 The views of each mapper make this set a great experience to anyone touching it, and the starry night sky's stars will end up in your eyes after playing the map!

 [![](/wiki/shared/news/2018-05-06-project-loved-week-of-may-6th/taiko/sayonara-matane.jpg)](https://osu.ppy.sh/community/forums/topics/742406)